How to listen to music safely

-You’ve heard the warnings that you’ll lose your hearing by 40, but then that song is just begging you to crank up the volume.
+You’ve heard the warnings that you could suffer a hearing loss in later life, but then that song is just begging you to crank up the volume.
 But sadly, as your ears get accustomed to louder sounds, the same songs don’t sound as intense, so naturally you turn up the volume more.
 But with more than a billion teens and young adults at serious risk of hearing loss, sadly your parents are right: you need to turn down the loud music.

 Mobile devices and online audio streaming makes it easier than ever to access music.
 Then there are all the concerts, music festivals and clubs.
 You need to protect your ears from long term damage.